Keyontes & Presentations

 This interactive workshop on queer men and body image will ask audience members to reflect on cultural messages around ‘good’ bodies, food, fatphobia and thin privilege.
 Participants will examine what body image challenges look like in queer men's communities.
 We will explore and discuss counselling/clinical questions and approaches to addressing body image issues with queer men drawing on cognitive behavioral, acceptance & commitment, Gestalt, and psychodynamic tools.

 Harm reduction approaches have become the gold standard for many public service agencies working with substance users.
-However, while many of us know “our politics” around harm reduction, it can be useful to collectively reflect on how we define problem substance use and build a framework to understand the context of use in the lives of LGBTQ people.
+However, while many of us know “our politics” around harm reduction, it can be useful to collectively reflect on how we define problem substance use and build a framework to understand the context of use in the lives of queer men.
 This presentation will discuss the multiple functions of alcohol and drugs in our lives and consider when use is a problem and when is it not.
 We will draw on the ABC model (activator-behaviour-consequence) derived from Structured Relapse Prevention (published by CAMH) to explore what specific harm reduction strategies can look like before, during, and after using.

 Mental Health in LGBT2S Communities